 A high debt-to-income ratio directly affects a consumer’s ability to secure a loan.
 A high debt-to-income ratio is generally around 6.
 Different institutions have different rules around what they consider, but if you have a debt-to-income ratio of 9 or above you likely won’t be considered for a loan with the major institutions.

 A low debt-to-income ratio is generally under 3.6 and depicts a low amount of credit, and is often viewed favourably by lenders.
 Having a low debt-to-income ratio can show an ability to successfully manage debt.
-Consumers with a low debt-to-income ratio may be more likely to be offered lower fees and rates by prospective lenders.
-If you do have a low debt-to-income ratio, it can provide a greater opportunity for you to shop around, find out what rates are available and allowing you to find the best rates available in the market.
+Consumers with a low debt-to-income ratio may be more likely to be offered lower fees and rates by prospective lenders and may also have more loan options to choose from.

 What can you do if you have a high debt-to-income ratio?